Malfoy/ZOR/README.md

 the cost of a small increase in false positives, controlled by the fingerprint width in the remainder layer.

-### Construction heuristics (cycle breaking)

-When a block occurs, the code chooses which key to keep by scoring the set of keys that would be abandoned (all other incident keys) based on a heuristic.
-The default is **no heuristic** for maximum build speed.

-- `NoHeuristic` (default): keep the first active key in a min-degree cell.
-- `MostDeg2`: maximize degree-2 incidences in the abandoned set.
-- `Lightest`: minimize the total sum of degrees in the abandoned set.
-- `Heaviest`: maximize the total sum of degrees in the abandoned set.
-- `MinMaxDegree`: minimize the maximum incident degree in the abandoned set.

-You can select these via `FilterConfig.cycle_break`.

-### Fixed parameters

-The implementation fixes a few parameters by design:

-- Main-layer overhead is always 1.0 (no `overhead` setting in `FilterConfig`).
-- Remainder fingerprint width is always main +8 bits.
-- Remainder uses overhead 1.1 and 4 hash functions.
-- `FilterConfig.tie_scan` defaults to 1.

 ### Pure ZOR build (false negatives)